-Fallingwater is the name of a house built over a waterfall in southwest Pennsylvania.
+Fallingwater is a house built between 1936 and 1939 over a waterfall in southwest Pennsylvania.
 Frank Lloyd Wright, America’s most famous architect, designed the house for his clients, the Kaufmann family.
-Fallingwater was built between 1936 and 1939.
 It instantly became famous, and today it is a National Historic Landmark.

 Why is it so famous?
 It's a house that doesn’t even appear to stand on solid ground, but instead stretches out over a 30’ waterfall.
 It captured everyone’s imagination when it was on the cover of Time magazine in 1938.